ethan-young/seccyd-wj-subtests/preregistration/README.md

 **Possible follow-ups**

 We might break apart composites.
-For exampe, we may analyze Census variables separately or items from the classic unpredictaiblity measure.
+For example, we may analyze Census variables separately or items from the classic unpredictability measure.
 If we do so, these analyses will be reported in a supplement, only.
 We may mention them in the main text, but they will not be interpreted to the same degree as the main analyses.